dceddia/dceddia.github.io/source/_posts/2014-12-06-weekend-launch-supr-ninja.markdown

 I've spent the last couple hours working on designing and writing the offer section of the page.
 You can see what I've got at http://supr.ninja, and let me know what you think.
 Current plan is to let them pick a contact method, and multiple times, and then I'll just sort it out after they order, manually.
 I'll revisit later if it becomes a hassle.

 Right now, it's time for a dinner break.

+**Day 2, 8:15pm**<br>
+I'm back at it now, reading up on how to integrate Stripe payments.
+I was hoping to avoid having to write any server-side code, but it seems like I'll have to do at least a little, to get Stripe working.
+Only a few hours left though!